Pirates offense goes silent in loss to Phillies

 To start the third, Galvis lined a hit into left field and was awarded a double when a fan scooped the rolling, live ball.
 With one out, Williams walked Hellickson.
 Cesar Hernandez bounced an RBI single up the middle.

 Hernandez drew a leadoff walk in the sixth.
-Daniel Nava lofted a soft double — the ball left his bat at just 49 mph — that landed just beyond the reach of third baseman David Freese and rolled down the line.
+Daniel Nava lofted a soft double that landed just beyond the reach of third baseman David Freese and rolled down the line.

+"I made a good pitch," Williams said.
+"He just got enough wood on it for it to be fair."

-Aaron Altherr's ground out scored Hernandez.
+Aaron Altherr's groundout scored Hernandez.
 Nava scored on Tommy Joseph's sacrifice fly to make it 3-2.

+Williams went 52⁄3 innings and gave up three runs on three soft hits.

+"The hardest ball hit off (Williams) all night was the sacrifice fly," Hurdle said.
+"So I thought some good things happened for him out there.
+If he gets another out, it's was a 'quality start.'
+To me, it was quality, regardless."

 Hellickson got an RBI double in the seventh but in the process took himself out of the game.
 After a big cut for a swinging strike, Hellickson grabbed his right side near his waist.
 He lined the next pitch, a two-seamer from Josh Lindblom, into left field for the double.

 Hellickson continued holding his side when he reached the bag and was removed for a pinch runner.